 Career Services Resources

 Looking for tips on job search strategies, resume writing and interviewing?
 Searching for organizations and companies recruiting individuals from your major?
 Career Services Center is distributing Job Choices Magazine for free.
-With Job Choices you can target specific organizations; indentify companies seeking candidates with qualifications; uncover "special opportunities," co-op/internships, organizations seeking experienced individuals, etc., discover career opportunities in any part of the world, and locate employer web sites.
+With Job Choices you can target specific organizations; identify companies seeking candidates with qualifications; uncover “special opportunities,” co-op/internships, organizations seeking experienced individuals, etc., discover career opportunities in any part of the world, and locate employer web sites.